TO THE MEMBERS

 During the year, HDFC ERGO continued to retain its market ranking as the fourth largestprivate sector player in the general insurance industry.
 Further, the company continued tobe the largest player in the personal accident line of business.

-The company offers a complete range of insurance products like motor, health, travel,home and personal accident in the retail segment and customised products like property,marine, aviation and liability insurance in the corporate segment.
+The Company offers a complete range of insurance products like motor, health, travel,home and personal accident in the retail segment and customised products like property,marine, aviation and liability insurance in the corporate segment.
 The company continuesto leverage on the HDFC group's distribution capability to drive its growth and on thetechnical capability of ERGO in the field of general insurance.
-The company has a balancedportfolio mix with the retail segmentaccountingfor 58% of the business.
+The company has a balancedportfolio mix with the retail segment accounting for 55% of the business.

 HDFC Property Funds

 HDFC Property Fund currently has two schemes.
-The first scheme is HDFC India RealEstate Fund (HI-REF), with a corpus of Rs 1,000 crores, which has been fully invested andhas made several profitable exits.
-The term of the scheme was to have ended on June 17,2012, however, the scheme has been extended by a period of one year.
-As at March 31, 2013,the balance corpus stood at Rs 379 crores and exits are being made for the balanceinvestments of the scheme.
+The first scheme is HDFC India RealEstate Fund (HI-REF), with an initial corpus of Rs.
+1,000 crore.
+The scheme has madeseveral profitable exits.
+The term of the scheme was to have ended on June 17, 2013,however, based on the recommendation of HVCL, the term of the scheme was extended to June17, 2014.
+The balance corpus as at March 31, 2014 stood at Rs.
+274 crore.
+Exits are beingmade for the balance investments of the scheme.

 HDFC holds 80.5% of the equity share capital of HVCL.